A Guide To Claiming For Rear End Collisions

 When Could I Make A Claim For A Rear-End Collision On The Road?

-If you’ve been injured in a rear-end collision caused by another road user breaching the duty of care they owed you, then you may wonder whether you’re able to claim compensation.
-Road users owe a duty of care to reduce the risk of causing harm to others while navigating the roads.
-To uphold their duty of care, road users should follow the mandatory rules outlined in the Highway Code as well as the Road Traffic Act 1988.
+Road users, including vehicle drivers, owe a duty of care to reduce the risk of causing harm to others while they’re navigating the roads.
+To uphold their duty of care, road users should follow the mandatory rules outlined in the Highway Code and the Road Traffic Act 1988.

-You may be able to start a personal injury compensation claim for a rear-end accident if the following applies:
+You may be able to start a personal injury claim for a rear end accident with a lawyer supporting you if the following applies:

 • You were owed a duty of care by another road user.